 Aki braids a lanyard, growing from one piece of leather sewn in the back of the sheath.
 She braids a loop that slips over the saw tooth securing the knife tight in its sheath.
 The knife’s lanyard locks the knife in.

 The fire steel has a hand carved apple wood handle.
 The knife has a walnut scaled handle.
 The pouch sewn into the sheath has a double sided diamond touch up stone.

-Survival/Bushcraft Knife features on the the Mountain Caribou knife.
+Moose antler scales, copper and ironwood.
 The spine tapers from 5/16 inches at the guard to the point and to the steel butt.
 The steel butt is an ideal bushcraft knife feature.
 Breaking up, hammering and cracking open.

-The blades are a thing of the past.
+The big sawblades are a thing of the past.
 The Douglas fir trees will grow back in 600 - 1000 years.

-Also known as the Caribou Mountain knife.
-This one has a 5 inch edge, 1 inch finger choil, 5/16 spine, saw tooth butt, for hammering, processor chain saw bar guard, walnut scales with copper and ironwood.
+Hand forged drop point blade with a 5 inch edge, 1 inch finger choil, 5/16 spine, saw tooth butt, for hammering, walnut scales with copper and ironwood.

-For more information, pictures and pricing visit, gallery of the Mountain Caribou in our online catalogue
+For more information, pictures and pricing visit, gallery of the Mountain Caribou in our online catalogue.

 A Boreal Forest Survival Knife.